-Report and photographs by David Newland
+Report and photographs of Reunion held on 10th May by David Newland

 We took the hallowed walk from YSP through the gardens and across to the old Media Centre, then around the barrier past Ezra Taylor and The Gym, to the National Arts Education Archive in the Lawrence Batley building (opened as the extension to the Library in 1989).
 I had to take this shot of our beloved Stable Block…